 Xero Shoes have redefined workplace safety footwear by blending barefoot flexibility with ANSI-compliant protection.
 Their Aurora Work and Denver WP Safety models meet ASTM F2413-18 standards, offering a composite toe that’s 38% lighter than steel while maintaining equal impact resistance.
 Designed for environments like warehouses and light construction, these shoes provide the safety features of a tank with the feel of a sports car.
-However, they’re not suitable for heavy-duty tasks like welding or foundry work.
-If your job demands both safety and comfort, Xero Shoes deliver a zero-drop design that keeps you agile without compromising protection.
+However, they’re unsuitable for heavy-duty tasks like welding or foundry work.
+If your job demands safety and comfort, Xero Shoes delivers a zero-drop design that keeps you agile without compromising protection.

 OSHA Regulations for Foot Protection

 Your workplace safety hinges on compliance with OSHA’s foot protection standards, which mandate protective footwear in environments with hazards like falling objects, sharp materials, or electrical risks.
 OSHA requires footwear to meet ASTM F2413-18 standards, ensuring impact and compression resistance.
-For industries like construction or logistics, steel or composite toe shoes are often necessary.
+Steel or composite toe shoes are often necessary for industries like construction or logistics.
 However, advancements in minimalist footwear, like Xero’s Aurora Work, now offer OSHA-compliant options that blend safety with comfort, providing the protection of a tank with the feel of a sports car.

 Understanding ANSI/ASTM Standards